Rack UPS vs. Centralized UPS: Architecture Guide for Data Center Engineers | Xtreme Power Conversion

 Rack UPS vs. Centralized UPS: An Architecture Guide for Data Center Engineers

 Choosing between distributed rack-level and centralized facility UPS architectures involves real tradeoffs in load density, redundancy strategy, deployment timeline, and long-term scalability.
-This guide lays out the engineering considerations for both — without defaulting to either as the obvious answer.
+This guide lays out the engineering considerations — not just the marketing bullets.

 The core tradeoff